ChadenBA/InventoryApp/README.md

-# Router Management Application with Pipeline Integration
+# inventory Management Application with Pipeline Integration

-In this mini-class project, we have developed a Router Management application.
-This application not only performs CRUD operations on routers but also introduces users to the complexities of managing Customer Premises Equipment (CPE) through a remote Configuration and Monitoring server.
+In this mini-class project, we have developed a Inventory Management application.
+This application not only performs CRUD operations on equipments but also introduces users to the complexities of managing Customer Premises Equipment (CPE) through a remote Configuration and Monitoring server.

 ## Purpose